MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Geographic and demographic information

-(?)

-\[Exwachil is a member of the (?) language family, and it is spoken by approximately (?) people on the island nation of (?).
-The total number of languages in the (?) family ranges from dozens to the low hundreds, depending on the definition used to distinguish languages from dialects. (?) is somewhat distant from other landmasses, and due to this as well the nature of surrounding ocean currents, it has no contact with the outside world as of yet.\]
+Exwachil is one of the seven members of the (?) language family, and it is spoken by approximately (?) people on the landmass of (?) which is roughly the size of Australia, and like Australia, straddles the line between being a large island and a small continent. (?) is somewhat distant from other landmasses, and due to this as well the nature of surrounding ocean currents, it has no contact with the outside world as of yet.

-\[Within the (?) language family, Exwachil is the most widely spoken, and it acts as a de facto lingua franca on (?).\]

 ### A.B.
 Overview of Exwachil grammar